Table of Contents

 6) Gather Feedback From Colleagues and Peers

 Another way to pinpoint the best style for your leadership needs is to ask other colleagues and team members for feedback.
-You can plan out what you to ask and why so you get the feedback you need.
+You can plan out what you want to ask and why so you get the feedback you need.
 Focus on how people might respond and set clear guidelines and expectations.

 When you get the feedback, listen carefully because you will gain valuable information regarding your strengths and weaknesses that will help you pinpoint areas of improvement.